 - Documentation sources (official docs, internal wikis)

-When configured, Claude can query these services directly, pull in relevant context, and make intelligent decisions based on real-time data—not just what's in your local codebase.
+Once configured, Claude can query these services directly, pull in relevant context, and make informed decisions based on real-time data, not just what's in your local codebase.

 The Four MCP Servers I Use Daily